ksatola/Dog-Breed-Classifier-with-Deep-Learning/Writeup.md

 - Step 1: Import Datasets
 - Step 2: Detect Humans
 - Step 3: Detect Dogs
-- Step 4: Create a CNN to Classify Dog Breeds (fromScratch - define a baseline)
+- Step 4: Create a CNN to Classify Dog Breeds (baseline)
 - Step 5: Use a CNN to Classify Dog Breeds (using Transfer Learning)
 - Step 6: Create a CNN to Classify Dog Breeds (using Transfer Learning)
 - Step 7: Write your Algorithm
 - Step 8: Test Your Algorithm

-## Datasets Import and EDA
+## Step 1: Import Datasets

 The first step is importing dog and human images datasets.
 We populate a few variables through the use of the load_files function from the scikit-learn library: